How to Create a Winning Sales Process (+ Free Template)

 - Updating a proposal with the new scope of work and pricing

-Closing the deal stage: How will you ensure you have contract signatures & payment, & onboard a customer?
+How will you ensure you have contract signatures and payment, and onboard a customer?

-In this stage of the pipeline, activities that involve finalizing the deal with a prospect or onboarding them as a customer can be viewed as sales process steps.
+In this stage of the pipeline, activities that involve finalizing the deal with a prospect or onboarding them as a customer can be viewed as selling cycle steps.
 For some organizations, closing a deal may involve collecting payment or sending a client a one-time invoice, while for others, several departments may be involved.

-Here are some examples of sales process steps associated with this pipeline stage:
+Here are some examples of selling cycle steps associated with this pipeline stage:

 - Uploading a signed proposal into your database and introducing the account manager to a new customer